port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/advanced-form-configurations.md

   </TabItem>
   <TabItem value="user">
-  The properties of the user that execute the action.
+  The properties of the user that executed the action.

 Usage: